When we encourage businesses embrace social media, one of the comments we often hear back is “…but I don’t know what to say”.

 About half of what you say should be social and conversational.
 Just as you would in the real world, show a genuine interest in other people and their concerns and you are already half-way there.

-If you are a local lawyer for example, perhaps you could Tweet local business news.
-If you do this well and keep it on topic, it helps you stand out as an authority and is also another relationship building step with those you ReTweet.
+If you are a local lawyer for example, perhaps you could post local business news.
+Post good news stories about your existing clients.
+Post good news stories about your key targets too.
+If you do this well and keep it on topic, it helps you stand out as an authority and is also another relationship building step with those you mention.